-Figure 5.
-Percent of students enrolled in distance education courses, by amount of distance education: Fall 2019
+Figure 6.
+Percent of students enrolled in distance education courses, by distance education status and student level: 2021-22

 NOTE: N is the number of institutions in the comparison group.
+Medians are not reported for comparison groups with less than three values.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2020, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2022, 12-month Enrollment survey component.